COSC3020/mergesort-qdog307/README.md

 The time complexity of this iterative, in-place merge sort is $\Theta(n \log n)$ in the worst case.
 This is from the merging of all elements O(n) and those elements are O(log n)

 ## Sources
 For this I restarted and started with the slides and the provided code for the mergesort.
 I then looked up iterative to get a better understanding of it.
 This is a complete re-implenation of the previous code.
 I started from scratch and looked no where else.
+The test code was generated with Chat.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."